 The principal spillway exceeds NRCS design criteria to meet local design requirements.
 According to NRCS Technical Release (TR) 60 Earth Dams and Reservoirs (NRCS 2019), the principal spillway should pass the 100-year flood and drain at least 85 percent of the retarding pool within 10 days after the peak of the principal spillway hydrograph.
-In the case of the Black Rascal Creek detention basin, the principal spillway and can drain the detention basin within 10 days or less of the 24-hour, 200-year flood peak.
+In the case of the Black Rascal Creek detention basin, the principal spillway/outlet channel would pass the 200-year flood without activating the auxiliary spillway and can drain the detention basin within 10 days or less of the 24-hour, 200-year flood peak.